Emergency Preparedness

 Hazards in Oregon

-Oregon experiences many extreme weather events.
-It’s our responsibility as individuals and communities to be aware of hazards and risks and to prepare for the critical period immediately following a disaster.
-By becoming informed of the hazards in Oregon, we can take actions to protect ourselves, reduce losses and recover quickly.
-Visit the Oregon Department of Emergency Management Hazard and Preparedness page to learn more.
+Oregon faces many extreme weather events.
+Therefore, it’s essential for individuals and communities to understand the risks and prepare for the critical period after a disaster.
+By staying informed about local hazards, we can take steps to protect ourselves, minimize losses, and recover more quickly.
+For example, knowing what to expect allows for better emergency planning and response.
+To learn more, visit the Oregon Department of Emergency Management’s Hazard and Preparedness page.

-Be 2 Weeks Ready Use Oregon Emergency Management’s toolkit on preparing for an emergency to build a personal plan to be ready.
-Being 2 Weeks Ready means having an emergency plan and enough supplies for you and everyone in your household to survive for at least two weeks following a disaster.
+Be 2 Weeks Ready Use Oregon Emergency Management’s (OEM) toolkit to prepare for emergencies and create a personal plan.
+In addition, being 2 Weeks Ready means having a plan and enough supplies for everyone in your household to survive for at least two weeks after a disaster.

 Plan ahead.
 Stay safe.

-OR – Alert Sign up for emergency notifications.
-This tool is a resource to search for your local emergency alerts in Oregon.
-You will use your zip code to search for your local emergency alert system and then you are re-routed to their website to sign up.
-You can also go directly to your county sheriff or county emergency management website to sign up or update your information for alerts.
-Additionally, you can download the Everbridge app and register there or text in your zip code to 888777 to be anonymously registered for alerts.
+OR – Alert To stay informed, sign up for emergency notifications.
+First, use your zip code to find your local alert system in Oregon, which will direct you to the appropriate website to register.
+If that’s not an option, you can alternatively visit your county sheriff or emergency management site to sign up or update your information.
+In addition, you can download the Everbridge app or simply text your zip code to 888777 to register anonymously.

 Build A Kit After an emergency, you may need to survive on your own for several days.
-Being prepared means having your own foodwater and other supplies to last for several days.
-A disaster supplies kit is a collection of basic items your household may need in the event of an emergency.
-Don’t forget to include mobility and personal care items in your kit.
+Therefore, being prepared means having your own foodwater and other supplies to last for several days.
+In essence, a disaster supply kit is a collection of basic items your household may need in the event of an emergency.
+Additionally, don’t forget to include mobility and personal care items in your kit.

 Emergency Response

 2-1-1 Info Use the location search to find local resources for any emergency throughout Oregon.
-Call if you need additional assistance (2-1-1 or 1-866-698-6155).
-Language interpreters are available.
+If you need further help, call 2-1-1 or 1-866-698-6155 for additional assistance.
+Moreover, language interpreters are available to support non-English speakers.

 OEM The Oregon Department of Emergency Management provides response and recovery information including mutual aid resources, emergency operations, and the state 9-1-1 program.